KFSensor Features

 Secure configuration

-KFSensor has been designed according to the least privilege principle.
-Unlike most other products KFSensor does not need Admin or root privaledges to function.
-By taking advantage of Window's native security mechanisms the host machine can be secured against any possible compromise of the KFSensor system.
+KFSensor has been designed using the least privilege principle.
+Unlike many other products, KFSensor does not require Admin or root privileges in order to function.
+By taking advantage of Window's native security mechanisms, the host machine can be secured against any possible compromise of the KFSensor system.

 Extensive Documentation

-Detailed help documentation is available for all aspects of the product and there is a detailed guide on how to configure and get the best out of product.
+Detailed help documentation is available for all aspects of the product, including a detailed guide on how to configure and optimize the product.